cieranmorris/Kickstarter-Project-Analysis/README.md

   ![backers](Images/backers_stat_analysis.png)

-* Within my Excel worksheet, I described why the mean summarizes the data more effectively than the median.
-This is due to ...
+## Final Kickstarter Project Success Report

-* Use your data to determine if there is more variability with successful or unsuccessful campaigns.
-Does this make sense?
-Why or why not?
+* Within my Excel worksheet, I described why the mean summarizes the data more effectively than the median in addition to understanding the varibility between success and unsuccessful campaigns.

-* Create a report in Microsoft Word and answer the following questions.
+* I generated a final analysis summary in Microsoft word which addressed overarching aspects of this project including:

-1. Given the provided data, what are three conclusions we can draw about Kickstarter campaigns?
+1. Three conclusions drawn based on the analysis and visualization of the datatset
-2. What are some limitations of this dataset?
+2. Limitations of this dataset
-3. What are some other possible tables and/or graphs that we could create?
+3. Potential tables or figures for this analysis that can be prepared in the future

 - - -